cvxgrp/cone_prog_refine/README.md

 `cpsr` depends on [`numpy`](http://www.numpy.org) for vector arithmetics, [`scipy`](https://www.scipy.org) for sparse linear algebra, and [`numba`](https://numba.pydata.org) for just-in-time code compilation.
+It is currently single-threaded and CPU only.
+I plan to support multi-threading and GPUs, and rewrite the algorithmic part of the code in C.

 A detailed description of the algorithm used is provided in [the accompanying paper](http://stanford.edu/~boyd/papers/cone_prog_refine.html).